Understanding different types of diabetes and managing risk factors

-There are two approaches to treatment and management.
+There are 2 approaches to treatment and management.
 Once you have a diagnosis, managing your disease can be done either through lifestyle changes, or with medication and insulin.
 As the disease progresses and isn’t managed through lifestyle changes, the more medications you will have to take, and then eventually insulin.

 If diabetes goes untreated, over time your body will not manage your blood sugar and the insulin that your body produces won’t work very well.
 This has the potential to create complications related to diabetes, and not necessarily diabetes itself.